Overview

 Step 1: Rejecting Applications

-The overall goal when building an Application Strategy is to understand which areas of the business require which applications.
-Whilst rejecting applications doesn't achieve this, it is still worth considering as an initial step as it is relatively quick, and can clean up the view of the Pending Applications significantly by removing noise.
+The overall goal when building an Application Strategy is to understand which users and which areas of the business require which applications.
+Whilst rejecting applications doesn't directly achieve this, it is still worth considering as it's relatively quick and can clean up the view of the Pending Applications.

 Was this article helpful?